 Relevance is key to successful marketing.
 The best way to stand out in the crowded inbox these days is to send value-added emails to your subscribers.
 By that we mean emails that contain useful content geared towards their specific interests.

-If you purchase an email list, you pretty much know nothing about the people on that list.
+If you purchase an email list, you pretty much know nothing about this demographic.
 You’re sending messages to strangers.
-What do these strangers consider to be ‘relevant’?
+What do they consider to be ‘relevant’?
+Are they even potential customers?

-Well you have no idea, which translates into a likelihood that any email you send them will either be ignored or marked as spam.
+Well you have no idea, which translates into your emails being ignored or, even worse, marked as spam.
+The email contacts you paid for will quickly unsubscribe and delete you from their inbox.
+You can’t hope for any decent open rate or conversion rate.
 They may also get annoyed by you, which brings us to the next point…

-Nobody likes receiving emails they don’t want – even from sources they know and trust.
-Receiving emails from an unknown company, or a newsletter that they haven’t signed up to receive, is even worse.
+Nobody likes receiving unsolicited emails – even from sources they know and trust.
+Receiving consumer emails from an unknown company, or a newsletter that they haven’t signed up for, is even worse.

 Consider that if you purchase mailing lists, many of the individuals on the list don’t know who you are.
 By sending unsolicited email there’s a risk they’ll associate your company and brand with spam.

-For larger brands, the decision to purchase email lists can have even more negative consequences.
+For larger brands, the decision to purchase email lists can have even more negative consequences when exposed.
 It takes a long time to build up a brand, and just one mistake to really damage it.
+Negative brand awareness is a thing.

-The best email services (Sendinblue included) don’t allow the use of purchased lists on their servers.
+The best email marketing services (Sendinblue included) don’t allow the use of purchased lists on their servers.

 There are several reasons for this.
-Firstly, email vendors don’t want to enable spammers or promote spammy activity.
+Firstly, email platforms don’t want to enable spammers or promote spammy activity.
 Spammers are notorious for buying email lists.
-Legitimate email marketing providers don’t want to help spammers in any way, shape or form.
+Legitimate email service providers don’t want to help spammers in any way, shape or form.

 Purchased lists also threaten the email marketing provider’s shared IP addresses, essential for providing an optimal service to all its customers.